 From 2005-2013, he served the position of Director the Generation Challenge Programme, one of the Programmes created by the Consultative Group on International Agricultural Research (CGIAR), with the mission to use genetic diversity and advanced plant science to improve crops by adding value to breeding for drought-prone and harsh environments.

-Philippe Desmeth is the President of the World Federation of Culture Collections, a multidisciplinary commission of the International Union of Biological Sciences (IUBS) and a Federation within the International Union of Microbiological Societies (IUMS).
+Philippe Desmeth is the Former President of the World Federation of Culture Collections, a multidisciplinary commission of the International Union of Biological Sciences (IUBS) and a Federation within the International Union of Microbiological Societies (IUMS).